 With its fragrant aroma and nutty, toasty flavor, hojicha roasted green tea (also known as houjicha) is a popular tea with plenty of health benefits....Read More >

-Brewing Japanese green tea is a delicate process, each step crucial in ensuring that the tea is properly prepared.
+Brewing Japanese green tea is a delicate process, each step crucial in ensuring that the tea is prepared to bring out the best flavor and aroma.
 Steep the tea in water that is too hot, and the leaves will lose their rich taste and become bitter, but steeping the tea in water that is not hot enough can leave the drink lacking the nutrients a perfectly brewed cup should have.
 Using a yuzamashi water cooler goes hand-in-hand with brewing Japanese green teas.